typestack/routing-controllers/README.md

 }).listen(3000);
 ```

-### Loading middlewares and controllers from directories
+### Loading middlewares, interceptors and controllers from directories

 Also you can load middlewares from directories.
 Also you can use glob patterns: